MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ![All the query steps have the icon that showcases that they can be folded back to the data source](media/query-folding-basics/full-folding-steps.png)

 You can right click the last step of your query, the one named *Kept top rows*, and select the option that reads **Query plan**.
-The goal of the Query plan is to showcase which transforms will be evaluated by the Power Query engine and which transforms could be offloaded to the data source.

 ![SQL Statement found inside the Value.NativeQuery that represents a request of the top ten records of the fact_Sales table sorted using the Sale Key field and with only the fields Sale Key, Customer Key, Invoice Date Key, Description and Quantity](media/query-folding-basics/full-folding-query-plan.png)